jorge-cardoso/jorge-cardoso.github.io/research/iforesight.md

 <img src="https://blogs.bmc.com/wp-content/uploads/2019/02/AIOpsGraphicGartner2018-768x408.png" height="408" width="768" style="float:center;margin:0 20px 0 0;"/>
 </p>

-The use of ML for production engineering can support the development of new approaches for:
+The use of AI for production engineering can support the development of new approaches for:
 1. Monitoring and alerting
 2. Anomaly detection and Root Cause Analysis
 3. Capacity planing and prediction